devhawk/blog-posts/Posts/20061127-1856-let-it-snow/json-content.md

 didn’t expect to get trapped on campus by snow or I would have blown it off.
 Next time, I need a meeting room with windows!

-Update – It took me only 45 minutes to get home, which is actually fairly typical for me to get home from main campus in the evening.
+**Update**: It took me only 45 minutes to get home, which is actually fairly typical for me to get home from main campus in the evening.
 There must have been an accident on 520 because when I crossed the freeway by campus, it was bumper-to-bumper as far as I could see in both